 A plethora of complementary experiments have been designed with sensitivities to different DM masses.
-The frequency range we focus on, 20 to 200 GHz (i.e. 0.1 to 1 meV) is particularly challenging experimentally, yet well-motivated theoretically by the minimal dark photon dark matter model with purely gravitational production [15].
-This range is too high for extremely high-Q resonators (e.g. as used by ADMX [34, 35], CAPP [36-38], and HAYSTAC [39, 40]).
-At the same time, the corresponding photons are below the energy threshold for existing single photon detection experiments such as [41- 43].
-Alternate experiments involving dish antennae or metal plates have been proposed or are underway around our frequency range [44-47].
-The use of trapped ion crystals was proposed for the MHz frequency range [48].
+The frequency range we focus on, 20 to 200 GHz (i.e., 0.1 to 1 meV) is particularly challenging experimentally, yet wellmotivated theoretically by the minimal DPDM model with purely gravitational production [15].
+This range is too high for extremely high-Q resonators (e.g., as used by ADMX [36,37], CAPP [38-40], and HAYSTAC [41,42]).
+At the same time, the corresponding photons are below the energy threshold for existing single photon detection experiments such as those in Refs.
+[43-45].
+Alternate experiments involving dish antennae or metal plates have been proposed or are underway around our frequency range [46-49].
+The use of trapped ion crystals was proposed for the MHz frequency range [50].